-This is a workable starting point for experimenting with contacts without having to pay for expensive toric lenses.
+This is a workable starting point for experimenting with contacts without having to buy toric lenses.
 These websites also offer smaller quantities in case it doesn’t work out for you.
-If contacts in general are going to be for occasional use, why pay so much for something that is used so infrequently?

 If you find that you enjoy wearing contacts and its going to become a regular thing, get proper toric lenses for yourself if you have astigmatism.
 Go to your optometrist, get a legit prescription for contact lenses, and pay the price.

 The use of standard lenses is a temporary thing.
 You will always see better with the right product for your eyes compared to this makeshift method for rare occasions or trial purposes.